hervegirod/countryiso3166/README.md

 # countryiso3166
-A Java library allowing to get the country codes
+A Java library allowing to get the country codes.
+See https://en.wikipedia.org/wiki/ISO_3166-1

 # Usage
 ## Get a Country